lualxssa/annual-report-flipbook/readme.txt

 `annual-report-flipbook.zip` in the project root, with the dev and test tooling stripped out via the `export-ignore` rules in `.gitattributes`.

-There is no automated build.
-For a tagged release, build the zip from the tag by hand -- `BUILD.md` has the full process.

 = Running the tests =

     npm run test:e2e     Playwright: viewer behaviour, via preview.html.